Enjoying a cup of chai tea while looking at KMD Marketing and Designs Instagram feed

 Examine your Social Media Footprint

-Once you have decided on your social media platforms, the next steps you must take are to identify the right measurement tools and look to grow an email list.
+Once you have decided on your social media platforms, the next steps are to identify the right measurement tools and grow an email list.

 It is important to know whether all this time and effort that you spend to post on social media aligns with your goals and adds value to your business.
 None of us have time to spare.
 Every minute of running a business counts.
 Let us make sure the time you do have is focused and well spent.
 It is important to determine the reach of your posts and engagement metrics like click-through rates, social shares, etc. Some of these measurement tools are free to use, while others need to be subscribed to.
 Some of these tools are Hootsuite, Sproutsocial, etc.

 It might seem silly, but you actually don’t own ANY of your followers on social media.
 It is not uncommon for businesses and influencers to lose their platform on social media.
 For various reasons.
-This is why it is important to capture information from your followers so you can provide them with value outside of social media.
+This is why capturing information from your followers is important so you can provide them with value outside of social media.
 When you build an email list, you own that leads that you can utilize.
-Plus, with a 4400% ROI, email marketing is sure to improve your bottom line.
+Plus, with a 4400% ROI, email marketing will improve your bottom line.

 Action Items

 That’s it!
-A few breakdowns on determining which channel is a fit for your business while adding value (without being on every channel)so that your audience can get familiar with your brand and offers.
+Here are a few breakdowns on determining which channel is a fit for your business while adding value (without being on every channel)so that your audience can familiarize themselves with your brand and offers.
 With the right channels and consistency, you’ll be on your way to building a brand that people adore in no time.

 Not to worry, though!
-Our job is to work with businesses to help them tell the story of their brand and to create personalized social media content for all of their platforms.
+Our job is to work with businesses to help them tell their brand’s story and create personalized social media content for all of their platforms.
 Reach out for FREE Social Media Audit and see how we can help you.

 Hey there I'm kayla dammann of KMD Marketing.